zhexiao/ezhost/docs/getting_started.rst

 Basic Usage
 ---------------

-After you installed ezhost from pip, you can easy running the following command to generate a new server:
+After you installed ezhost from pip, you can easy to running the following command to generate a new server:

 .. code-block:: bash